Money dance: Nigeria

 In Nigeria, particularly among the Yoruba people, the tradition is known as money spraying and involves guests throwing naira notes at celebrants during weddings and other social events.
 This practice originated in the 1940s when families would discreetly place money in a groom's pocket to assist newlyweds with expenses.

 During Nigeria's oil boom in the 1960s and 1970s, the practice evolved into a public display of throwing crisp naira notes at dancing celebrants, symbolizing wealth, status, and generosity.
-The practice is tied to Yoruba culture's owambe (lavish parties) and Juju music traditions, where guests shower musicians and praise singers with cash as appreciation.
+The practice is tied to Yoruba culture's Owanbe (lavish parties) and Juju music traditions, where guests shower musicians and praise singers with cash as appreciation.

 Guests typically toss money in the air, place it on the celebrant's forehead, or pin it to their clothing during events like a wedding's first dance.
 The cash is collected by designated assistants and helps cover event costs or supports the couple's future endeavors.
 Despite its cultural significance, money spraying faces legal challenges under Nigerian currency abuse laws, leading to various enforcement actions by authorities.